 Company Name

 For Year Ended

-50

-CHEDULE 6a: REPORT ON CAPITAL EXPENDITURE FOR THE DISCLOSURE YEAR
+60 CHEDULE 6a: REPORT ON CAPITAL EXPENDITURE FOR THE DISCLOSURE YEAR

-excl GTB is schedule requires a breakdown of capital expenditure on assets incurred in the disclosure year, including any assets in respect of cluding assets that are vested assets.
-Information on expenditure on assets must be provided on an accounting accruals basis and m Bs must provide explanatory comment on their expenditure on assets in Schedule 14 (Explanatory notes to templates).
-Is information is part of audited disclosure information (as defined in section 1.4 of the ID determination), and so is subject to the as ust exclude finance costs.
+This excl GTE This s schedule requires a breakdown of capital expenditure on assets incurred in the disclosure year, including any assets in respect of wh luding assets that are vested assets.
+Information on expenditure on assets must be provided on an accounting accruals basis and mus as must provide explanatory comment on their expenditure on assets in Schedule 14 (Explanatory notes to templates).
+It is information is part of audited disclosure information (as defined in section 1.4 of the ID determination), and so is subject to the assu t exclude finance costs.

-sch re ef

-7 6a(i): Expenditure on Assets (\$000) (\$000)
+sch re 6a(i): Expenditure on Assets (\$000) (\$000)

-8 Consumer connection
+8 (\$000)

-9 System growth -
+9 Consumer connection System growth -

-10 Asset replacement and renewal -
+10 Asset replacement and renewal

-11 Asset relocations -
+11 Asset relocations

 12 Reliability, safety and environment:

-13 Quality of supply -
+13 Quality of supply

-14 -
+14 Legislative and regulatory -

-15 -
+15 Other reliability, safety and environment -

-16 -
+16 Total reliability, safety and environment -

-17
+17 Expenditure on network assets -

-18 · -
+18 Expenditure on non-network assets -

 19

-20 · -
+20 Expenditure on assets -

-21 ,
+21 plus Cost of financing

-22 · -
+22 less Value of capital contributions -

-23 24
+23 24 plus Value of vested assets

-25
+25 Capital expenditure -

-23 cupital experiation

 26 6a(ii): Subcomponents of Expenditure on Assets(where known)

 27 Research and development

-2 (111)

 28 6a(iii): Consumer Connection

-29 (\$000)
+29 Connection types defined by GTB (\$000) (\$000)

-30 · · · · · · · · · · · · · · · · · · ·

-31 · · · · · · · · · · · · · · · · · · ·

-32

-33 · · · · · · · · · · · · · · · · · · ·

-34 35

-36
+30 [GTB connection type]

+31 [GTB connection type]

+32 33 [GTB connection type] [GTB connection type]

+33 [GTB connection type]

+35 include additional rows if needed

-37 Consumer connection expenditure
+36 Consumer connection expenditure -

+37

 38 less Capital contributions funding consumer connection expenditure

 39 Consumer connection less capital contributions -

-40 6a(iv): System Growth and Asset Replacement and Renewal
+40 6a(iv) System Growth and Asset Replacement and Renewal

-Asset Replacement and

-41 S System Growth Renewal
+41 42 System Growth (\$000) Asset Replacement and Renewal (\$000)

-42 (\$000) (\$000)

 43 Pipes

 44 Compressor stations

 45 Other stations

-46 47 SCADA and communications
+46 SCADA and communications

+47 Special crossings

-48 Special crossings Components of stations (where known)
+48 Components of stations (where known)

 49 Main-line valves

-50 Heating system

-51 Odorisation plants
+50 51 Heating system Odorisation plants

 52 Coalescers

 53 Metering system

 54 Cathodic protection

 55 Chromatographs

-56 System growth and asset replacement and renewal expenditure - -
+56 System growth and asset replacement and renewal expenditure

 57 less Capital contributions funding system growth and asset replacement and renewal

-58 System growth and asset replacement and renewal less capital contributions - -
+58 System growth and asset replacement and renewal less capital contributions -

 59

 60

 61 6a(v): Asset Relocations

 62 Project or programme (\$000) (\$000)

-63 [Description of material project or programme] 1
+63 [Description of material project or programme]

 64 [Description of material project or programme]

 65 [Description of material project or programme]

 66 [Description of material project or programme]

-67 [Description of material project or programme]
+67 [Description of material project or programme] ]

 68 include additional rows if needed 7

 69 All other projects or programmes - asset relocations

 70 Asset relocations expenditure -

 71 less Capital contributions funding asset relocations

-72 Asset relocations less capital contributions -
+72 Asset relocations less capital contributions

-73 6a(vi): Quality of Supply (\$000) (\$000)
+73 6a(vi) Quality of Supply (\$000) (\$000)

-74 Project or programme
+74 ou(vi) Project or programme (3000) (5000)

-75 [Description of material project or programme]
+75 [Description of material project or programme] 7

-76 [Description of material project or programme]
+76 [Description of material project or programme] -

 77 [Description of material project or programme]

 78 [Description of material project or programme]

 79 [Description of material project or programme]

-80 include additional rows if needed ī
+80 include additional rows if needed 4

-81 All other projects or programmes - quality of supply
+81 All other projects or programmes - quality of supply ]

 82 Quality of supply expenditure -

 83 less Capital contributions funding quality of supply

-84 Quality of supply less capital contributions -
+84 Quality of supply less capital contributions - -